frits-scholer/posets/README.md

 	    chain decomposition
-	    output of chainmerge datastructure proposed changes fix such that the index in chainmerge is of the first element greater than x where x is the current element list chain indices combine list with chainmerge structure - vertical index list chain nr at top
+	    output of chainmerge datastructure proposed changes fix such that the index in chainmerge is of the first element greater than x - Ok where x is the current element or the size of the chain if no element is greater than x started poset2.cpp for comparing any 2 elements